Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 values of two consecutively received valid Data, i.e. how many subsequent lost data is accepted.
 For example, if the receiver gets Data with counter
-#@SECTION: 1 and MaxDeltaCounterInit is 1, then at the next
-reception the receiver can accept Counters with values 2 and 3, but not 4.
+1 and MaxDeltaCounterInit is 1, then at the next reception the receiver can accept Counters with values 2 and 3, but not 4.